shwezhu/shwezhu.github.io/content/post/cs-basics/008-context-switching.md

 In a CPU, the term "context" refers to the data in the registers and program counter (PC) at a specific moment in time.
 A register holds the current CPU instruction.
 A program counter, also known as an instruction address register, is a small amount of fast memory that holds the **address of the instruction** to be executed immediately after the current one.

-In computing, a context switch is the process of storing the state of a process or thread, so that it can be restored and resume execution at a later point, and then restoring a different, previously saved, state. 分两步, 先存一个线程或进程的state然后再恢复另一个的state去执行.
+In computing, a context switch is the process of storing the state of a process or thread, so that it can be restored and resume execution at a later point, and then restoring a different, previously saved, state.
+Two steps, the first step is to store the state of the thread or process and then restore the state of another.

 ## 2. Two Data Structure: PCB & TCB

-上面说的state就是线程进程相关的信息, 分别在PCB (Process) 和TCB (Thread) 中,
+The 'state' mentioned above is thread or process related information, stored in PCB (Process) and TCB (Thread) respectively.

 ### 2.1 Process Control Block (PCB)

 A process control block (PCB) contains information about the process, i.e. registers, PID, priority, etc. The process table is an array of PCBs, that means logically contains a PCB for all of the current processes in the system.

-这里列举一些基础的PCB的内容(省略了一些, 具体可以去维基百科查看):

 - Process State – new, ready, running, waiting, dead;
 - Process Number (PID) – unique identification number for each process (also known as Process ID);